AlmightyLks-SCP/Syncord/README.md

     }
 }
 ```
+The valid Event Names can be found [here]().
+I am always open for suggestions!

-Which could look something like this:
+Which could look something like this in completion:

 ```json
 {